Mission Statement, Values, & Principles

 - Belief in the capacity of people to grow and change;

-- Treatment of each client with dignity and respect in a non-judgmental manner;
+- Treatment of each person served with dignity and respect in a non-judgmental manner;

 - Respect for legal, human, privacy and service rights of each person;